Mick Moohan

 Michael Moohan (27 April 1899 – 7 February 1967) was a New Zealand politician of the Labour Party.
-Seldom known to anyone by anything other than "Mick", he was a major organizational figure in the Labour Party's early history and went on to become a significant politician in his own right as an MP and cabinet minister.
+Seldom known to anyone by anything other than "Mick", he was a major organisational figure in the Labour Party's early history and went on to become a significant politician in his own right as an MP and cabinet minister.

 Biography

 Early life

 Moohan was born in Garrison, County Fermanagh, Ireland, in 1899, he was brought up in Manchester, England.
 He was apprenticed to the engineering trade.
 He served with the 2nd Division, Royal Engineers during World War I in France and then in the Army of Occupation, the Army of the Rhine.
 Returned to England where the land 'fit for heroes' didn't emerge and emigrated to New Zealand in 1922, where he joined the Labour Party.
 In 1923 he married Selina (Cely) Heyman who arrived from Manchester prior to his arrival; they had one son and four daughters.

 After arriving in New Zealand Moohan found employment with the technical staff of the New Zealand Post and Telegraph Department and was stationed in Raetihi.
 There he became active in support of Labour in the Waimarino County.
 He was elected a member of the Ohakune Borough Council from 1932 to 1935, also serving as deputy mayor.
 After, leaving Waimarino for Auckland, he was elected vice-president and later as secretary of the Auckland Labour Representation Committee.
 He joined Labour's national office as an assistant secretary in 1937, and in 1940 was elected as Labour's national secretary-treasurer.